<<< Start >>>

 Learn more about the actions Accenture is taking against racism.

 Copyright © 2020 Accenture.
 All rights reserved.
 Accenture, its logo, and New Applied Now are trademarks of Accenture.

+This content is provided for general information purposes and is not intended to be used in place of consultation with our professional advisors.
 This document makes descriptive reference to trademarks that may be owned by others.
 The use of such trademarks herein is not an assertion of ownership of such trademarks by Accenture and is not intended to represent or imply the existence of an association between Accenture and the lawful owners of such trademarks.